-“The man who gave British black music a soul of its own” lays down his Top Five inspirations ahead of our Revolutionary Soul & Ska event part of the Royal Albert Hall’s Summer of Love: Revisited programme on Tuesday, the 16th of May.
-More info here.
+“The man who gave British black music a soul of its own” lays down his Top Five inspirations ahead of our Revolutionary Soul & Ska event part of the Royal Albert Hall’s Summer of Love: Revisited programme.

 “This album set the tone for me in regards to sonics.
 It would be the album I would test out the speaker boxes I built at school.
 I could play this album to school friends who were into ‘Ziggy Stardust’ and this album would always get their attention.
 When I got the chance to play at my local street party (The Queen’s Silver Jubilee in 1977) I played the whole album – both sides.
 It went down a treat.”
 (Sounds like an early rendition of Classic Album Sundays Jazzie! – Colleen)